-The turkey spirit has long been associated with how it connects people to earth’s blessing – through their spiritual beliefs or environmental awareness – which can be seen as an interconnectedness between existence (both natural and social) because everything relies on one another (i.e., sustenance).
+The turkey feather has long been associated with connecting people to earth’s blessing – through their spiritual beliefs or environmental awareness – which can be seen as an interconnectedness between existence because everything relies on one another.

-The Turkey totem conveys this idea well: they represent respect towards life at large while highlighting the importance of being mindful about what you wish for from your environment when appreciating all aspects that make up who you are.
-Read more about the turkey symbolism.
+The Turkey totem represents respect towards life while highlighting the importance of being mindful of what you wish for from your environment.
+It is believed to enhance our connection with the spiritual realm.

 General spiritual feather meaning

-The commonality that links all these meanings together is the symbolism of peace and tranquility.
-Feathers also represent an ascension from this earthly world to another spiritual dimension- whether it’s heaven or not- so they are often seen placed on gravesites to honor departed loved ones who have gone on before us.
+Feathers are commonly linked to peace and tranquility.
+They are seen to represent an ascension from this earthly world to heaven.
+Such a belief led various cultures to place them on gravesites to honor departed loved ones who have gone on before us.

 What is the meaning of a turkey feather tattoo?